From the mailbag:

 Having said all that about exposure, I’d be remiss if I didn’t point out that, at lowish ISO settings, both cameras have enough dynamic range that underexposure is rarely a problem.

 I should also mention that the D810 is pseudo-ISOless, and the a7RII is so at ISO 640 and above, although I don’t think that would affect a purchase decision.

 The D810 has an optical finder and live view through the LCD.
 The a7RII has an electronic finder (EVF) and live view thorough the LCD.
 While such an arrangement could allow Nikon to offer live view focus peaking, they have not done so.
 The a7RII’s LCD is articulated, and the D810’s is not.
 A world of differences in operation flow from these design decisions.

 The EVF is sometimes difficult to see well in bright light, particularly if you wear eyeglasses.
-The EVF is mush easier to use in really dim light.
+The EVF is much easier to use in dim light.